Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Problem formulation and main results

-\end{corollary} We should remark that the power of $h_j$ is 1 as opposed to 2 in Theorem~\ref{maintheorem}.
+\end{corollary} Corollary~\ref{cor:nonunifgrid} marks a decrease of the power of $h_j$ from two to one compared to the estimate in Theorem~\ref{maintheorem}.
 This fact is due to the nonuniformity of the grid as can be seen in the analysis of Section~\ref{sec:analysis}.
-However, in general the larger of the two terms in~\eqref{eq:estimatenonunif} is $\sqrt{\mu_{j}^{\mathrm{in}}}$, so the main effect of the nonuniformity on the estimate is the presence of the factor~$\nnorm{w_{j}}_{W_2^{\infty}(\Omega)}$.
+However, in general, the larger of the two terms in~\eqref{eq:estimatenonunif} is expected to be $\sqrt{\mu_{j}^{\mathrm{in}}}$, so the main effect of the nonuniformity on the estimate is the presence of the factor~$\nnorm{w_{j}}_{W_2^{\infty}(\Omega)}$.